Martin Lewis (financial journalist): TV and radio

 After graduating in journalism at Cardiff University, Lewis became a producer for the BBC Business Unit working on the BBC Radio Five Live business programmes and as an editor of BBC Radio 4's Today programme business slot.
 Lewis then moved to satellite channel Simply Money, fronted by Angela Rippon, where he cultivated his "Money Saving Expert" persona.
 From the outset, the channel suffered poor viewing figures and its main backer, Invest TV Resources, withdrew their support in March 2001.
 Almost all of its 51 staff, including Lewis, lost their jobs.

 After the collapse of Simply Money, Lewis contributed to a "Deal of the Week" column in the Sunday Express.
 Lewis also presented "Money Saving Expert" slots on Channel 5's daytime show, Open House with Gloria Hunniford.
 Lewis returned to the BBC to work as a business and personal finance reporter for the corporation's BBC One Breakfast News.
 In 2005, Lewis presented a daytime television series on ITV called Make Me Rich and in 2008 a peak time programme on Five called It Pays to Watch!.
 Lewis has also presented money special editions for ITV's Tonight and has featured as a "Money Saving Expert" on several other magazine programmes including Good Morning Britain and Lorraine.

 Lewis currently appears on ITV's This Morning and as an occasional guest on other news and magazine programmes.
-In 2012, he began co-presenting The Martin Lewis Money Show, initially with Saira Khan, and more recently with Angellica Bell.
+In 2012, he began co-presenting The Martin Lewis Money Show, initially with Saira Khan, then with Angellica Bell and since October 2023, with Jeanette Kwakye.
 He also appeared weekly on the Emma Barnett Show on BBC's Radio Five Live.
 In June 2020 he was a guest on BBC Radio 4's Desert Island Discs.

 In December 2022, Martin Lewis appeared with LadBaby on their Christmas charity single, "Food Aid", a spoof of Band Aid's 1984 charity single Do They Know It's Christmas?.

+In 2024, Lewis was announced to appear as a contestant in the "New Year Treat 2025" special of Taskmaster, alongside David James, Hannah Fry, Melanie Blatt, and Sue Johnston.